susannagladh/technical_writing_portfolio/technical-product-documentation-pack/user-guide.md

 ## Deactivate a user

-Use this task when a user should no longer have access to FlowDesk, for example when they leave the organization or change responsibilities.
+Use this task to remove a user's access to FlowDesk, for example when they leave the organization or change responsibilities.

 ### Steps